Quantum Innovation Summit 2026 Algorithm Design Competition

 The Competition is delivered as a three step arc across the Summit programme, designed to give teams visibility, rigorous review, and a clear recognition moment.

-Finalists
+Finalists and Winner

 Intellectual property and safeguards